What can you afford?

 These stamp duty changes are likely to have the most impact on first-time buyers.
 By reducing the nil rate threshold by £125,000 and reducing the maximum purchase price for which first-time buyers’ relief can be claimed by the same amount, it could make it even harder for some first-time buyers to get onto the property ladder.

-Currently, if you’re a first-time buyer you don’t have to pay any tax on properties up to £425,000, and if the cost of the property you’re buying is up to £625,000 you’re also eligible for discounted rates (5% on properties from £425,001 to £625,000).
+Whereas, currently, if you’re a first-time buyer you don’t pay any tax on properties up to £425,000, and if the cost of the property you’re buying is up to £625,000 you’re also eligible for discounted rates (5% on properties from £425,001 to £625,000).

 Current first-time buyer stamp duty rates: